$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Wreath products of HCS groups where where B is finite

-The proof of the following lemma utilizes the techniques used in the proofs of Lemmas \ref{lemma:CC - B in C,g in B} and \ref{lemma:CC - B in C,g in A^B}. \begin{lemma} Let $b \in B$ and $f \in A^B$ be nontrivial elements.
-If $A$ is $\C$-hereditarily conjugacy separable and $B \in \C$, then the element $fb$ satisfies the $\C$-centralizer condition in $G$. \end{lemma} \begin{proof} Let $K \in \NC(G)$ be a subgroup.
-Let $K_A \in \NC(A)$ be the subgroup of $A$ obtained by applying Lemma \ref{lemma:factoring_through_base} to $K$.
+The proof of the following lemma utilizes the techniques used in the proofs of Lemmas \ref{lemma:CC - B in C,g in B} and \ref{lemma:CC - B in C,g in A^B}. \begin{lemma} Let $b \in B$ and $f \in A^B$ be non-trivial elements.
+If $A$ is $\C$-hereditarily conjugacy separable and $B \in \C$, then the element $fb$ satisfies the $\C$-centralizer condition in $G$. \end{lemma} \begin{proof} Let $K \in \NC(G)$ be a subgroup, and let $K_A \in \NC(A)$ be the subgroup of $A$ obtained by applying Lemma~\ref{lemma:factoring_through_base} to $K$.
+Denote